Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

 10. El Capricho

 El Capricho is a building to be found in the Cantabrian town of Comillas and was designed in 1883 by architect Antoni Gaudí.
-Highlights in the structure include the porch’s pillars and the cylindrical, arborescent tower.
+The audioguide recommends you watch carefully the highlights in the structure, that include the porch’s pillars and the cylindrical, arborescent tower.
 Its decorations repeat sunflower motifs and combine a work of pathways, brickwork, wrought iron and ceramics with the playful and organic forms which were so characteristic of the Catalonian architect.

 11. The Episcopal Palace of Astorga